 The Beginning of the caste system

 The religious theories explain how the four Varnas were founded, but they do not explain how the Jats in each Varna or the untouchables were founded.
-According the Rig Veda, the ancient Hindu book, the primal man – Purush – destroyed himself to create a human society.
+According to Rig Veda, the ancient Hindu book, the primal man – Purush – destroyed himself to create a human society.
 The different Varnas were created from different parts of his body.
-The Brahmans were created from his head; the Kshatrias from his hands; the Vaishias from his thighs and the Sudras from his feet.
+The Brahmans were created from his head; the Kshatriyas from his hands; the Vaishyas from his thighs and the Sudras from his feet.
 The Varna hierarchy is determined by the descending order of the different organs from which the Varnas were created.
 Other religious theory claims that the Varnas were created from the body organs of Brahma, who is the creator of the world.

 The Religious form of Caste System

-Caste system in modern India
+The caste system in modern India

-In modern India the term caste is used for Jat and also for Varna.
+In modern India, the term caste is used for Jat and also for Varna.
 The term, caste was used by the British who ruled India until 1947.
 The British who wanted to rule India efficiently made lists of Indian communities.
 They used two terms to describe Indian communities.
 Castes and Tribes.
 The term caste was used for Jats and also for Varnas.
-Tribes were those communities who lived deep in jungles, forests and mountains far away from the main population and also communities who were hard to be defined as castes for example communities who made a living from stealing or robbery.
-These lists, which the British made, were used later on by the Indian governments to create lists of communities who were entitled for positive discrimination.
+Tribes were those communities who lived deep in jungles, forests, and mountains far away from the main population and also communities who were hard to be defined as castes for example communities who made a living from stealing or robbery.
+These lists, which the British made, were used later on by the Indian governments to create lists of communities who were entitled to positive discrimination.

 The third category is called sometimes Other Backward Classes or Backward Classes.
 This category includes in it castes who belong to Sudra Varna and also former untouchables who converted from Hinduism to other religions.
-This category also includes in it nomads and tribes who made a living from criminal acts.
+This category also includes nomads and tribes who made a living from criminal acts.

 But with all this positive discrimination policy, most of the communities who were low in the caste hierarchy remain low in the social order even today.
-And communities who were high in the social hierarchy remain even today high in the social hierarchy.
-Most of the degrading jobs are even today done by the Dalits, while the Brahmans remain at the top of the hierarchy by being the doctors, engineers and lawyers of India.
+And communities that were high in the social hierarchy remain even today high in the social hierarchy.
+Most of the degrading jobs are even today done by the Dalits, while the Brahmans remain at the top of the hierarchy by being the doctors, engineers, and lawyers of India.